-At Year 9 entry, both existing Walthamstow Hall students and candidates from other schools sit Walthamstow Hall entrance papers in Maths, English, Science, a language and one other subject (chosen from History, Geography, Latin or Religious Studies, nominated by the student).
+At Year 9 entry, both existing Walthamstow Hall pupils and candidates from other schools sit Walthamstow Hall entrance papers in Maths, English, Science, a language and one other subject (chosen from History, Geography, Latin or Religious Studies, nominated by the student).
 Award offers are made based on performance in these examinations.

-Music Awards are offered at the Year 7 and Year 9 entry points to the school.
+Music Awards are offered at the Year 7, Year 9 and Year 12 entry points to the school.

 At Year 7 entry, candidates are asked to audition two instruments in front of a panel which includes an external adjudicator.
-The student should perform with at least two instruments, the second of which can be voice.
-Candidates should be performing at a minimum ABRSM Grade 3 or equivalent level in their first instrument.
+The pupil should perform with at least two instruments, the second of which can be voice.
+Candidates should be performing at a minimum ABRSM Grade 4 or equivalent level in their first instrument.
 The candidate will also be required to demonstrate their sight reading ability, will have a short aural assessment and will be interviewed by the panel.

-Music scholars are expected to attend all relevant orchestra and ensemble practices and to perform in and support all school concerts and open mornings.
+Music scholars are expected to attend all relevant orchestra and ensemble practices and to perform in and support all School concerts and open mornings.

-Sports Awards are offered at the Year 7 and Year 9 entry points to the school.
+Sports Awards are offered at the Year 7, Year 9 and Sixth Form entry points.